 The approach described in \secref{core} for selecting a single $\vw_i$ out of the set $\vw_1,\ldots,\vw_k$, gives one Robust Distance Approximation procedure (see \defref{rda}), in which the $\vw_i$ with the lowest median distance from all others is selected.
 In this section we consider other Robust Distance Approximation procedures and their properties.
 We distinguish between procedures that return $y \in W$, which we term \emph{set-based}, and procedures that might return any $y \in \X$, which we term \emph{space-based}.

 Recall that we consider a metric space $(\X,\rho)$, with $W \subseteq \X$ a (multi)set of size $k$ and $w_\opt$ a distinguished element.
 Let $W_+ := W\cup \{w_\opt\}$.
 In this formalization, the procedure used in \algref{main} is to simply select $y \in \argmin_{w \in W}\omed_W(w,0)$, a set-based procedure.
-A natural variation of this is the space-based procedure: select $y \in \argmin_{w \in \X}\omed_W(w,0)$\footnote{This might not always be computationally feasible, see discussion in \secref{compmedian}}.
-A different approach, proposed in \cite{Minsker13}, is to select $y \in \argmin_{w \in \X}\sum_{\bar{w} \in W}\rho(w,\bar{w})$, that is to minimize the geometric median over the space.
-Minsker analyzes this approach for Banach and Hilbert spaces.
-We show here that minimizing the geometric median achieves similar guarantees also in general metric spaces.
+A natural variation of this is the space-based procedure: select $y \in \argmin_{w \in \X}\omed_W(w,0)$.\footnote{The space-based median distance approach might not always be computationally feasible; see discussion in \secref{compmedian}.} A different approach, proposed by \citet{Minsker13}, is to select $y \in \argmin_{w \in \X}\sum_{\bar{w} \in W}\rho(w,\bar{w})$, that is to minimize the geometric median over the space. \citeauthor{Minsker13} analyzes this approach for Banach and Hilbert spaces.
+We show that minimizing the geometric median also achieves similar guarantees in general metric spaces.